 Playhouse on Park and the CHS are partnering to explore how theater can help us discuss racism in American history.
 This summer, Playhouse on Park is producing The Scottsboro Boys, a musical nominated in 2011 for 12 Tony awards, in which nine African-American men, wrongly convicted of rape in the 1930s, tell their story using minstrelsy, an historically racist form of entertainment.
 This coincides with the CHS’s run of Black Citizenship in the Age of Jim Crow, a travelling exhibition from the New-York Historical Society.
 On July 30, we invite the public to join us for a panel discussion to look at how the production helps us to explore the themes of racism and resistance explored in the exhibition.
 Panelists include the Honorable Richard A. Robinson, Chief Justice of the CT Supreme Court; Professor Diana R. Paulin of Trinity College; and Frank Mitchell, Executive Director of the Amistad Center for Arts & Culture.
 The panel will be moderated by Valerie Caldwell-Gaines, General Counsel to Charter Oak Health Center.

 This event is free and open to the public.
-Museum Galleries will be open before the program.
+Museum galleries will be open beginning at 5:00 pm.
 Light refreshments will be served.

 Please let us know you’re coming by emailing firstname.lastname@example.org or calling 860-236-5621 ext.
 238.